jossemarGT/resume/RESUME.md

 | **Infrastructure Engineering Manager - MTS2**
 | Oct.
 2020 - Currently
-| Now is the time to support our team as a corporate leader while Xoom's CI/CD
+| Now is the time to support our team as a corporative leader while Xoom's CI/CD
 platforms and processes converge with PayPal ones.
-Helping my team to grow and learning alongside them is the best part.
+Helping my team to grow and learning alongside them has been the best part.

 ### Xoom, a Paypal Service